 Is Exchange part of Office 365?

 Yes, Exchange Online is the email and calendaring component of Microsoft 365 and Office 365.
 Microsoft Exchange Online is a cloud-based version of the traditional Exchange server.
-It provides email hosting, calendar management, contacts, and other collaborative features that are essential for businesses and organizations.
+It provides email hosting, calendar management, contacts, and other essential collaborative features for businesses and organizations.

 Do I need Exchange with Office 365?

-No, you don’t need a separate license of Exchange to send, receive or manage mail from your Microsoft 365 account.
-Microsoft 365 provides a variety of plans with different features, and the email and calendaring services are provided through a component known as Exchange Online.
+No, you don’t need a separate Exchange license to send, receive, or manage mail from your Microsoft 365 account.
+Microsoft 365 provides various plans with different features, and the email and calendaring services are provided through a component known as Exchange Online.

 What is better than Outlook for email?